airbnb/chronon/README.md

 Let's start with three feature sets, built on top of our raw input sources.

+**Note: These python definitions are already downloaded in your `chronon` directory by the `init.sh` script that you ran to get setup.
+There's nothing for you to run until [Step 3 - Backfilling Data](#step-3---backfilling-data) when you'll run these definitions.**

 **Feature set 1: Purchases data features**

 We can aggregate the purchases log data to the user level, to give us a view into this user's previous activity on our platform.
 Specifically, we can compute `SUM`s `COUNT`s and `AVERAGE`s of their previous purchase amounts over various windows.